El Cid: The Legend: Plot

 Soon Rodrigo receives a letter from king Alfonso requesting his help.
 He returns to Castile alone to face the king.
 Once there, Alfonso informs him that Yusuf has gathered his army in northern Spain, and offers to pardon Rodrigo if he agrees to aid him.
 Rodrigo objects, claiming that Yusuf intends to seize Valencia.
 Furious with Rodrigo's defiance, Alfonso orders him imprisoned.
 Later, Urraca enters Rodrigo's cell and attempts to seduce him, but he resists.
 She then gives him the same dagger that was used to murder Sancho and releases him, on the condition that he kills Alfonso.
 Rodrigo enters Alfonso's chamber and, instead of killing him, he displays the dagger and reveals that Urraca orchestrated Sancho's death.
 Intimidated, Alfonso allows Rodrigo to escape.
 Rodrigo stops by Jimena's room, but she rejects him, still believing that Rodrigo murdered her father for disapproving of their relationship.
 Disheartened, Rodrigo escapes Castile.

-Alfonso summons Don Diego to court demanding to know if he had freed Rodrigo.
+Alfonso summons Don Diego to court, demanding to know if he had freed Rodrigo.
 Diego denies it, claiming that he had met with Alfonso at the time when Rodrigo escaped.
 Now certain that Urraca had freed Rodrigo and orchestrated Sancho's death, Alfonso has Urraca arrested and prepares to join Rodrigo and his forces.
 Meanwhile, Jimena has a change of heart and follows Rodrigo to Valencia.
 However, Ordoñez pursues her, and soon both of them are captured by emir Al-Qadir, Yusuf's ally.

-Rodrigo and his friends infiltrate Yusuf's castle in Zaragoza, hoping to open the gates and allow Rodrigo's troops to siege the castle.
+Rodrigo and his friends infiltrate Yusuf's castle in Zaragoza, hoping to open the gates and allow Rodrigo's troops to besiege the castle.
 The plan goes awry, and Rodrigo is forced to surrender after Yusuf threatens Jimena.
-Soon however, Rodrigo and his friends escape imprisonment and Garces opens the castle gates.
-Rodrigo's forces, led by Al-Mu'tamin, siege the castle but are soon overrun by Yusuf's gathered troops.
+Soon however, Rodrigo and his friends escape imprisonment and Garcés opens the castle gates.
+Rodrigo's forces, led by Al-Mu'tamin, besiege the castle but are soon overrun by Yusuf's gathered troops.
 Meanwhile, Rodrigo confronts Yusuf, and the two fight.
 Yusuf gains the upper hand and disarms Rodrigo, but at the same time, Ordoñez and Jimena escape.
 Jimena rejects Ordoñez, who is in turn knocked unconscious by Rodrigo's mare Babieca.
 Alfonso and his forces arrive at the castle and overrun Yusuf's army.
 Enraged, Yusuf attempts to kill Rodrigo, but Jimena retrieves his sword, allowing Rodrigo to disarm Yusuf and defeat him.

 Soon after, Alfonso pardons Rodrigo and grants him his blessing to marry Jimena, which Ordoñez accepts.
-Ordoñez apologizes to Rodrigo and Jimena, and joins them in their journey to Valencia, over which Rodrigo is granted dominion over.
+Ordoñez apologizes to Rodrigo and Jimena, and joins them in their journey to Valencia, over which Rodrigo is granted dominion.

 Music compositions

-The principal musical theme of El Cid: The Legend was composed and interpreted CFC by Luis Fonsi.
+The principal musical theme of El Cid: The Legend was composed and performed by Luis Fonsi.
 It is called "La fuerza de mi corazón".

-They also collaborated with the Spanish rock group Diosa, which had already created music for other Spanish feature films.
+The filmmakers also collaborated with the Spanish rock group Diosa, which had already created music for other Spanish feature films.